Skip to content

 Q. Can I make a planned gift to 4 Paws for Ability in my will?

 Yes, the easiest ways to make a planned gift to 4 Paws for Ability is to make a bequest within your will.
 If you already have a will in place, you simply need to speak to your lawyer to include 4 Paws for Ability.
+You can learn more about Legacy Giving with 4 Paws HERE.

 Q. Does 4 Paws for Ability participate in the Combined Federal Campaign?